Curvature of basis exchange walks: Introduction

 \section{Introduction}

-Recent works have shown the basis exchange walk on matroids have several nice properties: fast mixing \cite{ALOVIV}, 1-spectral independence, and a lower bounded modified log Sobolev constant \cite{kldivbew}.
-These works take advantage of a crucial shared property for all basis exchange walks: a stationary distribution with a strongly log-concave generating polynomial (see \cite{AOV} for more details).
-In this note, we identify one property that \textit{cannot} be derived from this polynomial: non-negative Ollivier-Ricci curvature.
+In this note, we consider the discrete Ollivier-Ricci curvature of a specific class of Markov chains, basis exchange walks on matroids.
 Ollivier--Ricci curvature on metric spaces was first introduced in \cite{ORcurv}, as an analog to Ricci curvature on manifolds.
-This definition allowed for several natural extensions of results in geometry, such as Bonnet-Myers theorem and bounds on Laplacian eigenvalues with respect to curvature, both of which apply only to spaces with non-negative curvature.
-A key feature of curvature in geometry is the local-to-global phenomenon, where understanding the curvature, a strictly local notion, can be used to prove global features.
-Ollivier--Ricci curvature retains this feature in some cases.
-For example, non-negative Ollivier-Ricci curvature can be used to show bounds on mixing (see \cite{LPW} on path coupling for more details).
-Considering this phenomenon and the work of \cite{ALOVIV} showing fast mixing for basis exchange walks, it is reasonable to ask if non-negative curvature could be an underlying feature of these walks.
+This definition allowed for several natural extensions of results in geometry, such as Bonnet-Myers theorem and a lower bound on the spectral gap (both of which apply only to spaces with non-negative curvature).
+Notably, non-negative discrete curvature also implies bounds on the mixing time of a Markov chain (see \cite{LPW} on path coupling for more details).

+Basis exchange walks on matroids are a well-studied class of Markov chains which exhibit many desirable properties: lower bounded spectral gap and lower bounded modified log Sobolev constant \cite{kldivbew}, spectral independence, and fast mixing \cite{ALOVIV}.
+We note that all of these properties are \textit{implied} by non-negative Ollivier-Ricci curvature and pose the natural follow-up question: